The Cincinnati Kid: Home media

-The television premiere of The Cincinnati Kid was on February 11, 1971, when it was broadcast on the CBS Thursday Night Movie.
+The television premiere of The Cincinnati Kid was September 1970 on CBS and rerun on February 11, 1971, when it was broadcast on the CBS Thursday Night Movie.
 It was released on Region 1 DVD on May 31, 2005.
 The DVD features a commentary track by director Norman Jewison, commentary on selected scenes from Celebrity Poker Showdown hosts Phil Gordon and Dave Foley and The Cincinnati Kid Plays According to Hoyle, a promotional short featuring magician Jay Ose.
 A Blu-ray disc was released on June 14, 2011.
 With the release of the film on DVD, one modern reviewer said the film "is as hip now as when it was released in 1965", and another cited McQueen as "effortlessly watchable as the Kid, providing a masterclass in the power of natural screen presence over dialogue", and Robinson as "simply fantastic".
 Poker author Michael Wiesenberg calls The Cincinnati Kid "one of the greatest poker movies of all time".